 - Firewalls are deployed to protect the perimeter Oversight network;

-- Virtual Private Networks (“VPN”) are deployed for the remote access to the Oversight network, which include (i) connections with a minimum of 256 bit encryption; and (ii) split tunneling is disabled; and
+- Virtual Private Networks (“VPN”) are required for the remote access to the Oversight client data environment, which include (i) connections with a minimum of 256 bit encryption; and (ii) split tunneling is disabled; and

 - A clean desk policy requiring that personnel do not leave Data exposed at the end of their work day;